 Leticia Tarruell is an ICREA Research Professor at ICFO.
 She studied physics in Madrid and Paris, and obtained her Ph.D. thesis in Quantum Physics in 2008, with a thesis on superfluid Fermi gases carried out at the Ecole Normale Supérieure.
 As a postdoctoral researcher at the ETH Zurich, she investigated artificial graphene and quantum magnetism with ultracold fermionic atoms in optical lattices.
 After a stay as Chargé de Recherche CNRS at Institut d’Optique in Bordeaux, she joined ICFO in 2013 and ICREA in 2022.
 At ICFO, she leads the Ultracold Quantum Gases experimental group.
-She was awarded an ERC Consolidator grant in 2021 and has been involved in many international projects, including as a PI in the European projects QUIC, DAALI and DYNAMITE, and as a PI and foreign collaborator in a Research Unit from the German DFG.
+She was awarded an ERC Consolidator grant in 2021 and has been involved in many international projects, including as a PI in the European projects QUIC, DAALI, DYNAMITE and PASQuanS2, and as a PI and foreign collaborator in a Research Unit from the German DFG.

 Research interests